thisismickeys/nimbusq-agent-integration-demo/README.md

 # Nimbus-Q | Agent Integration Demo

 Nimbus-Q enables secure, temporary video uploads for AI processing — no long-term storage, no infra bloat.
-This demo shows how an AI agent (like Grok) could integrate with Nimbus-Q using a temporary link flow.
+This demo shows how an AI agent (like Grok, ChatGPT, CLaude, etc.) could integrate with Nimbus-Q using a temporary link flow.

 **What’s included:**
 - Example agent call script